PnS2018/pns2018.github.com/session_02.md

 By minimizing this cost function via training algorithm such as Stochastic Gradient Descent (SGD), we hope that the trained model $$f(\mathbf{x}; \mathbf{W}^{\star})$$ can perform well on unseen examples in the testing dataset.

-__Remarks__: there are other cost functions for regression tasks, such as Mean Absolute Error (MAE) and Root-Mean-Square Error (RMSE).
+__Remark__: there are other cost functions for regression tasks, such as Mean Absolute Error (MAE) and Root-Mean-Square Error (RMSE).
 Interested readers are encouraged to find out what they are.

-__Remarks__: Linear Regression is a class of learning model that are extensively studied in history.
+__Remark__: Linear Regression is a class of learning model that are extensively studied in history.

-__Remarks__: The math in this module choses to use a column-vector based system, which means each vector is assumed to be a column vector.
+__Remark__: The math in this module choses to use a column-vector based system, which means each vector is assumed to be a column vector.
 This convention is also applied by many books and tutorials.
 However, in practice, most `ndarray` packages use the row-vector based system because the first dimension of a multi-dimensional array is for row.
 For example,

 ```python
 A = np.array([1, 2, 3, 4, 5])